rsamec/react-designer/README.md

 # react-designer
 React designer is WYSIWYG enables to create dynamic documents.
+It is prototype for creating and designing content (dynamic documents, html, exact printings - pdfs).

+Work in progress.

+Features

 +   directly manipulate the layout of a document without having to type or remember names of layout commands